 - 21.1 A personal leave of absence is defined as an unpaid absence from work for a period of not more than three (3) months for personal reasons.
 Request for a personal leave of absence shall be in writing and may be approved at the discretion of the Employer, provided that approval for such leaves of absence shall not be unreasonably denied.
-Employee's anniversary date shall be adjusted in accordance with return to pay status following the leave. - 21.2 An employee becomes eligible for a personal leave of absence after he or she has completed one year of employment. - 21.3 Employees returning from personal leaves of absence Employees must be available to return to work on the date specified in the request for leave, unless an exception is approved by the Executive Director. - 21.4 The Employer will continue to offer to the employee medical and dental coverage if applicable for the period of leave at the employee's expense. - 21.5 The employer agrees that it shall abide by all provisions of the California Family Leave Act.
+Employee's anniversary date shall be adjusted in accordance with return to pay status following the leave. - 21.2 An employee becomes eligible for a personal leave of absence after he or she has completed one year of employment. - 21.3 Employees returning from personal leaves of absence Employees must be available to return to work on the date specified in the request for leave, unless an exception is approved by the Executive Director. - 21.4 The Employer will continue to offer to the employee medical and dental coverage if applicable for the period of leave at the employee's expense. - 21.5 The employer agrees that it shall abide by all provisions of the California Family

+Leave Act.

 ARTICLE 22.
-JURY DUTY LEAVE
+JURY DUTY LEAVE AND COURT SUBPOENAS

-- 22.1 An employee who is called for jury duty shall be excused from work. - 22.2 The employee is to furnish his or her supervisor with a copy of the jury summons prior to the time such duty is scheduled. - 22.3 The employer will pay the employee their normal compensation for up to ten (10) days of jury duty. - 22.4 The employee will provide proof of the time they are at jury duty.
+- 22.1 An employee who is called for jury duty shall be excused from work. - 22.2 The employee is to furnish their supervisor with a copy of the jury summons prior to the time such duty is scheduled. - 22.3 The employer will pay the employee their normal compensation for up to ten (10) days of jury duty. - 22.4 The employee will provide proof of the time they are at jury duty. - 22.5 The employer will pay for an employee's lost time spent in response to a bona fide subpoena for up to 10 days of lost time with court verification.